xiao-mantou/GamingTweaks/SSD/Readme.md

 ### Optimize or Disable Page File for SSDs

-Tweaking this is a myth, the OS and somke application handle it (if needed).
+Tweaking this is a myth, the OS and some applications handle it (if needed).
 Some games/applications can crash if you disable it entirely.

 ### Update Drivers and Firmware